alexanderwedlund/isp-keyword-analyzer/README.md

 - **AI Classification Accuracy**: AI classifications may sometimes be incorrect, especially for complex sentences or ambiguous contexts.
 All AI-generated classifications should be reviewed by a human for accuracy.
 - **GPU Support Configuration**: GPU support requires proper CUDA and llama-cpp-python configuration, otherwise CPU is used which may be significantly slower, especially for the 12B model.
 - **AI Interface Aesthetics**: The AI analysis interface currently displays excessive logs and diagnostic information, creating a cluttered appearance during model loading and inference operations.
+- **Suggestion Button Availability**: The "Suggestion" button is still accessible in cases where llama-cpp-python is installed but no model has been downloaded, leading to errors when clicked.
+- **Repeated Error Messages**: If llama-cpp-python is not found, the same error message is displayed multiple times in the terminal - once at startup and three more times when uploading an ISP document.
+- **Duplicate AI Error Messages**: If llama-cpp-python is found but no model is available, two similar error messages are displayed within the AI section.
+- **Older Mac Compatibility**: The application has been tested on an older Mac with macOS Big Sur but did not work due to requirements for older Python versions and packages.
+No fixes are planned for older system compatibility - please keep both hardware and software updated 😉